-The shader itself refers to code that determines how the pixel will look in a given scenario.
+The shader itself refers to code that determines how a pixel will appear in a representation of a virtual environment.
 For instance, if the pixel to be rendered is on the visible surface of the sphere, some of the factors to be considered are:

 - What light sources illuminate this fragment of the sphere and what types of light are they?
 What color is the light?

 - What is the specularity of the sphere's surface material — does it reflect light sharply like metal, or does it diffuse it like plastic?